SanjeevaRDodlapati/QeMLflow/docs/reports/completion/PHASE_3_COMPLETION_REPORT.md

 - ✅ **Phase 3**: 03_deepchem_drug_discovery.ipynb (Complete)

 ### **Overall Achievement**
-The **fundamentals trilogy** is now **100% complete** with all three tutorials fully refactored to use the ChemML tutorial framework.
+The **fundamentals trilogy** is now **100% complete** with all three tutorials fully refactored to use the QeMLflow tutorial framework.
 This provides a comprehensive, progressive learning path for computational chemistry and machine learning.

 ## 🚀 Next Steps & Recommendations